 Researchers at UCSF Benioff Children’s Hospital are preparing a research study that will be submitted to the Patient-Centered Outcomes Research Institute (PCORI) for consideration.
 PCORI is part of a national effort to fund research that invites patients to be part of the planning of research efforts from the beginning, not just as traditional study participants.

-As part of the UCSF proposal, the research team is looking to get input from children and adolescents with migraine and their caregivers about what kinds of “outcome” measures YOU value for pediatric migraine research.
-You can contribute to this important effort and have your voice heard by completing the brief survey linked below.
+As part of the UCSF proposal, the research team is looking to get input from children and adolescents with migraine and their caregivers about what kinds of “outcome" measures YOU value for pediatric migraine research.
+You can contribute to this important effort and have your voice heard by completing the brief survey, now closed.